mehulagg/gitlab/doc/user/packages/container_registry/index.md

   Feature.disable(:container_expiration_policies_historic_entry, Project.find(<project id>))
   ```

+WARNING:
+Due to performance reasons, on GitLab.com, enabled cleanup policies for projects
+that don't have any container image will be automatically disabled.

 ### How the cleanup policy works

 The cleanup policy collects all tags in the Container Registry and excludes tags